What is pericarditis?

-Pericarditis can cause chest pain that:
+Pericarditis symptoms include chest pain that:

-- May get worse when you cough, swallow, take deep breaths or lie flat
+- May get worse when you cough, swallow, take deep breaths or lie flat.

-- Feels better when you sit up and lean forward
+- Feels better when you sit up and lean forward.

 You also may feel the need to bend over or hold your chest to breathe more comfortably.

-Other symptoms include:
+Other pericarditis symptoms include:

-- Pain in your back, neck or left shoulder Trouble breathing when you lie down
+- Pain in your back, neck or left shoulder.

-- A dry cough
+- A dry cough.

-- Anxiety or fatigue
+- Anxiety or fatigue.

 If you have any symptoms of acute pericarditis, call your doctor right away.
 If you feel your symptoms are a medical emergency, call 911 right away to get treatment at the nearest hospital.